Timetable basics!

 The programme will consist of organized sessions, oral and poster presentation of abstracts presentations and a rich social, cultural, arts, sports and public engagement programme.

-The full programme will be available online in the coming weeks; in the meantime, sign up here to be the first to hear about programme updates!
+The full programme will be available online shortly; in the meantime, check out the downloadable interim programme above and sign up here to be the first to hear about programme updates!

 Monday 20 November